-What is indisputable is the reefs are critical to ocean life.
-And while it is agreed there are multiple factors at play contributing to the decimation, reefs around the world need to be protected.
-After all coral reefs contribute to air and soil quality, provide spawning grounds for many fish species, and protect coastlines from the worst effects of tropical storms.
-Coral is under threat from a number of environmental factors such as the acidification and warming of the oceans.
+What is indisputable is that reefs are critical to ocean life.
+And while it is agreed there are multiple factors at play contributing to decimation, reefs around the world need to be protected.
+After all, coral reefs contribute to air and soil quality, provide spawning grounds for many fish species, and protect coastlines from the worst effects of tropical storms.
+Coral is under threat from a number of environmental factors such as acidification and warming of the oceans.

 Some would argue that chemicals like oxybenzone appear to be a more alarming and direct danger to coral.

 Coral reefs are some of the world’s most productive ecosystems.
 They form nurseries for roughly a quarter of the world’s fisheries, and more than a billion people depend on reefs for their livelihoods.
 A 2013 economic review by the National Oceanic Atmospheric Administration (NOAA) found that Hawaii’s coral reefs earned the state more than $356 million annually in tourist revenue alone.